Death Before Dishonor (2024): Storylines

 At AEW Revolution, while Undisputed Kingdom member Roderick Strong celebrated with his stablemates, ROH World Tag Team Champions Matt Taven and Mike Bennett, after capturing the AEW International Championship from Orange Cassidy; Kyle O'Reilly, making his return to the company after a year away due to a neck injury, appeared behind them.
 While O'Reilly initially seemed friendly with his old friends, he refuted their offer to join the Undisputed Kingdom.
 Since then, Strong, Taven, and Bennett have repeatedly tried to coerce O'Reilly into joining them, even if it meant hurting him.
 This led to a match at AEW Dynasty the following month, Strong successfully defended the AEW International Championship against O'Reilly.
 As the Undisputed Kingdom's attempts at recruiting O'Reilly continued, the latter formed a new stable with ROH World Champion Mark Briscoe, Orange Cassidy, and Tomohiro Ishii called "The Conglomeration."
-As the two stables feuded for the next several weeks, Taven and Bennett called out Tony Khan on the July 11 ROH Wrestling to give them the night off at Death Before Dishonor.
+As the two stables feuded for the next several weeks, Taven and Bennett called out Tony Khan on the July 11 ROH Honor Club TV to give them the night off at Death Before Dishonor.
 However, two weeks later, newly appointed ROH Board of Directors member Paul Wight informed the pair that they would instead defend the ROH World Tag Team Championship against O'Reilly and Ishii at the event.

 On the July 13 episode of AEW Collision, AEW Interim Executive Vice President Christopher Daniels stripped The Bang Bang Gang (Jay White and The Gunns (Austin Gunn and Colten Gunn)) of the Unified Trios Championship (consisting of the AEW World Trios Championship and the ROH World Six-Man Tag Team Championship) after White suffered an injury and refused their invocation of the Freebird Rule by having Juice Robinson defend the titles in White's place.
 The AEW World Trios Championship would be decided on the following Collision where The Patriarchy (Christian Cage, Killswitch, and Nick Wayne) defeated The Bang Bang Gang (Robinson and The Gunns).
-On the July 25 episode of ROH Wrestling, The Von Erichs (Marshall Von Erich and Ross Von Erich) defeated The Dark Order (John Silver and Alex Reynolds) in a tag team match.
+On the July 25 episode of ROH Honor Club TV, The Von Erichs (Marshall Von Erich and Ross Von Erich) defeated The Dark Order (John Silver and Alex Reynolds) in a tag team match.
 This later escalated into a post-match brawl between the teams alongside Dustin Rhodes and Evil Uno, respectively, with the former group standing tall.
-Later, ROH announced that the two trios would face at Death Before Dishonor in an ROH World Six-Man Tag Team Championship Eliminator match; the winner going on to face The Undisputed Kingdom for the vacant titles at AEW Battle of the Belts XI.
+Later, ROH announced that the two trios would face at Death Before Dishonor in an ROH World Six-Man Tag Team Championship Eliminator match, with the winners going on to face The Undisputed Kingdom for the vacant titles at AEW Battle of the Belts XI.

-On the July 4 episode of ROH Wrestling, former WWE tag team MxM Collection (Mansoor and Mason Madden) appeared via vignette teasing their arrival in ROH.
+On the July 4 episode of ROH Honor Club TV, former WWE tag team MxM Collection (Mansoor and Mason Madden) appeared via vignette teasing their arrival in ROH.
 After a few more video packages, ROH announced the debut of MxM Collection for the Death Before Dishonor Zero Hour pre-show.